nik200/Swing-SodukuSolver/README.md

 ###Key steps to implement recursive backtracking algorithm for solving suduko puzzle

-1. Identifying the data structure which best represents the input parameters of the problem and the partial states of it's solution.
+Step 1 - Identifying the data structure which best represents the input parameters of the problem and the partial states of it's solution.
 In Sudoku solver it is a `Grid` class which is composed of a 2D array of bytes to store the partially solved grid and a 3D boolean array which stores the probable candidates for a corresponding empty box in 2D array.
 Below diagram illustrates a partial state.The memory footprint of this data structure needs to be kept as small as possible as we will have multiple instances of it in stack during recursion calls.

 <img src="https://github.com/nik200/Swing-SodukuSolver/blob/master/img/2D-array.png" width="45%"></img>
 <img src="https://github.com/nik200/Swing-SodukuSolver/blob/master/img/3D-Array.png" width="40%"></img>

-2. Algorithm to derive the next possible (temporary)state which is one step closer to solution.
+Step 2 - Algorithm to derive the next possible (temporary)state which is one step closer to solution.
 In Soduku solver it is done by choosing a probable and assuming it to be a valid value for a box.
 Then based on this assumption the probables in the other boxes are calculated and the process is recurred unless a solution is found OR we end up having a partial state which cannot have any solution, in latter case the call is returned to the method where we made an assumption by choosing a probable and the other candidate probable is chosen.

 ##GUI